OpenSwitchNOS/openswitch-ops-docs/develop-on-openswitch.md

 The OpenSwitch development environment is built upon the `devtool` recently written by Paul Eggleton.

-**All of the packages in OpenSwitch are not yet supported in the development environment.**
+**Not all of the Ycoto packages in OpenSwitch are supported in the development environment.**

 - [Prerequisites for using the development environment](#prerequisites-for-using-the-development-environment)
 - [Managing the development environment](#managing-the-development-environment)